Alaap

 Alaap (lit.
-Prelude) is a 1977 Indian musical drama film produced by Hrishikesh Mukerjee and N.C Sippy and directed by Hrishikesh Mukherjee.
-The film stars Amitabh Bachchan, Rekha, Asrani, Farida Jalal, Om Prakash and Manmohan.
-The music is by Jaidev.
+Prelude) is a 1977 Indian musical drama film directed by Hrishikesh Mukherjee and produced by N. C. Sippy and Mukherjee.
+It stars Amitabh Bachchan, Rekha, Chhaya Devi, Asrani, Farida Jalal, Om Prakash, Lily Chakravarty in the lead and Sanjeev Kumar in a small role.

+Upon release, Alaap failed to do well commercially owing to its depressing theme and Bachchan's "Angry Young Man" image at that time, but attained cult status in later years and is regarded as one of Mukherjee's most underrated works.
+At the 25th Filmfare Awards, Jaidev was nominated for Best Music Direction.

+The film is available for digital streaming on Amazon Prime Video and SonyLIV.

 Plot

 Widowed Advocate Triloki Prasad (Om Prakash) lives a wealthy lifestyle in a small town in India with two sons, Advocate Ashok (Vijay Sharma) married to Geeta (Lily Chakravarty) and Alok (Amitabh Bachchan) who has yet to settle down in their law firm.
 Alok is fond of music and enrolls in classes run by Pandit Jamuna Prasad (A. K. Hangal).
 On his return, his father asks him to accompany Ashok to their law firm and start learning to practice, which he agrees to do.
 One day, Triloki finds out that Alok has not been going the firm but is instead spending time in the local slums with a former courtesan named Sarju Bai Banaraswali (Chhaya Devi).
 He cautions Alok about this, but Alok continues to visit Sarju Bai.
 When Mr. Gupta (Yunus Parvez) approaches Triloki about taking possession and demolishing the slum area, Triloki readily agrees and with his expertise manages to sway the Court's decision in Gupta's favor.
 As a result, Sarju Bai and others are rendered homeless.
 With the fee he receives from Gupta, he asks Alok to purchase a used car for himself.
 But Alok purchases a horse-carriage and decides to drive it himself to make a living.
 His enraged father asks him to leave the house.
 When Triloki finds out that Alok is doing well in his work, he decides to hire motor coaches to transport people at a much cheaper price, thus cutting off Alok's earnings and perhaps forcing him to reconsider his decision, apologize, and return home to his father.
 The remainder of the film deals with Alok battling all contradiction, and if the father-son duo continue to harbour their differences.